Kazakhstan national football team: UEFA member (2002–present)

 Once again in the last drawing pot, Kazakhstan had an unimpressive 2018 FIFA World Cup qualification campaign, failing to win a single match.
 After two home draws against Poland and Romania in their first three matches, Kazakhstan lost their following six matches, ending the qualifying with a 1–1 home draw against Armenia and finishing last in Group E.

 For the 2018–19 UEFA Nations League, Kazakhstan was in Pot 3 of League D, the fourth and lowest division of the UEFA Nations League.
 Drawn in Group 1 with Georgia, Latvia and Andorra, their campaign started with a 2–0 home loss against group winners Georgia.
 Away draws against Andorra and Latvia had Georgia with 9 points after the three first matches, with all the other teams tied with 2 points.
 Kazakhstan defeated Andorra by 4–0 on 16 October, but the Georgia win against Latvia got the Georgians promoted to League C with two matches still to be played.
 Their sixth and last point came in a 1–1 home draw against Latvia, before being defeated by Georgia in the last group match and finishing in the second place of the group.

-The UEFA Euro 2020 qualifying for Kazakhstan once again was unsuccessful, with the team continued to fail in the qualification due to being inferior to Russia and Belgium.
-However, Kazakhstan won ten points in the qualification, its best performance up to date in any Euro qualifications, including a shock 3–0 home win over Scotland, and a 1–1 away draw over Cyprus, though they still finished fifth at the end.
+The UEFA Euro 2020 qualifying for Kazakhstan was unsuccessful again.
+However, Kazakhstan won ten points in the qualification, its best performance to date in Euro qualifying, including a shock 3–0 home win over Scotland, and a 1–1 away draw over Cyprus, though they still finished fifth at the end.

+Kazakhstan played the opening match of the UEFA Euro 2024 qualifying at home against Slovenia, which they lost 2–1.
+In their next game against Denmark, Kazakhstan came from 2–0 down to win 3–2 in the last minutes of the match.
+Kazakhstan won a late victory away at Northern Ireland on 19 June 2023, with Abat Aymbetov scoring in the 88th minute from a breakaway goal.
+Kazakhstan remained in contention for an automatic qualification berth throughout the campaign, only losing out on the final round due to a 2–1 away defeat to Slovenia.
+Regardless, Kazakhstan had their best qualifying campaign to date as a UEFA member by progressing into the UEFA Euro 2024 qualifying play-offs.
+However, their most successful campaign ended with a 5–0 defeat against Greece in the play-offs semi-finals.
+Kazakhstan played against Wales in the UEFA Euro World Cup Qualifier on March 27, 2025.
+They initially tied 1–1 but went on to lose the game 3–1.